 The second category is more directly proscriptive, making specific recommendations about ways individual aspects of the business can be changed, with an eye to improving outcomes.
 In this, there are as many possible recommendations as there are problems a business can face – more, even.
 Business Analysts make specific recommendations to help a business maximize its value to stakeholders, with the assurance that those recommendations come backed by data.

-Business Analysts rely on a number of different mental models or frameworks to help guide their work.
+Business Analysts rely on a number of different business analysis frameworks or mental models to help guide their work.
 While there’s no definitive way to do business analysis, the following seven approaches are among the most popular ways of conceiving the business analysis process.

 1. The Five Whys